rl27/AugmentedCane/README.md

 ***

+### Unity setup

+This project was built using Unity version 2023.1.0b14 with Android Build Support and iOS Build Support.
+Later versions might not work.

 ### GPS Navigation & TTS

 To use GPS navigation and TTS, you will need a Google Cloud API key.
 You will need to enable the Cloud Text-to-Speech API and the Routes API.
 Place your API key in a file named `apikey.txt` in Assets/StreamingAssets.
 This file is in the .gitignore.